 (2.33)

-Most often a sinus function with the input amplitude xe is applied.
+Most often, a sine function with the input amplitude xe is used.

-The dynamic behavior of many sensor systems can be approximated with the standard 1st order and 2nd order system behaviors:
+The dynamic behavior of many sensor systems can be approximated with the standard first order and second order system behaviors.

 A very common approximation of the sensor behavior is the first order system, which contains one differential of the output signal that is weighted with the linear factor T and a proportional weighting k of the input signal (Lunze 2014, p.
 194):